andrejpk/ai-coding-demo1/README.md

 ## Development Experience

-- **Fast Iteration:** Enjoy the benefits of Next.js’s hot reloading which speeds up your development workflow.
+- **Fast Iteration:** Enjoy the benefits of Next.js's hot reloading which speeds up your development workflow.
-- **Robust Documentation:** Comprehensive guidelines and notes are available in the **/docs** folder to help you understand the project’s design, setup, and future directions.
+- **Robust Documentation:** Comprehensive guidelines and notes are available in the **/docs** folder to help you understand the project's design, setup, and future directions.
 - **Quality Assurance:** ESLint and vitest are set up to maintain high code-quality standards and facilitate testing.

 For any changes or dependency additions, please refer to the project guidelines before proceeding.